RohanBansal01/GitPractice/README.md

   `docs/engineering-vocabulary.md`
   (Common industry terms every Git/GitHub user should know)

+- 🏗 **Engineering Foundations**
+  `docs/engineering-foundations.md`
+  (Ownership, production mindset, incident handling, rollback strategies, trade-offs)

 These documents explain:

 - How PR reviews work in teams
 - What reviewers expect
 - How to give and receive feedback professionally
-- Common mistakes to avoid
+- How to think like a senior engineer in real-world projects
+- How to handle incidents, rollbacks, and production issues

-> Understanding PR reviews is **mandatory** for real-world Git usage.
+> Understanding PR reviews and engineering foundations is **mandatory** for real-world Git usage.

 ---